 Where Does Matthews Miss the Mark?

 I take personal offense with his statement that CrossFit is unsafe.
 CrossFit certifications are some of the best in the industry.
-CrossFit movement / weight lifting movement are perfectly safe when performed correctly.
+CrossFit movements & weight lifting exercises are perfectly safe when performed correctly.
 The paper he cites… isn’t relevant to his point.
 The paper was also published in 2007, CrossFit didn’t even really start mainstream until 2006.
 Like many things, CrossFit takes time to learn, and maybe Matthews didn’t want to put in the effort.
-I don’t see that Matthews any CrossFit certifications.
-I can tell you this about CrossFit coaches … I hire and interview hundreds of coaches a year.
+I don’t see that Matthews has any CrossFit certifications.
+I hire and interview hundreds of coaches a year.
 CrossFit produces the best and safest coaches I have seen — bar none.

 Should You Trust My Review of Bigger Leaner Stronger?

 I bought Bigger Leaner Stronger with my own money and reviewed it without any financial influence positive or negative.
 If my review seems harsh, it’s because with the effort Matthews has put into marketing this book, I expected more.
 This goes to tell you something, you can sell a lot of books if your marketing is amazing.
 I mean just look at his Bigger Leaner Stronger on Amazon.
 Matthews is good at marketing this book, I thought I’d get a six-pack just from buying it.